 Best war movie trivia of all time

-Trivia: Due to the political situation in Iraq, the location for scale shots was moved from Morocco to Mexico, an ideal alternate choice with its broad beach, however, the rushed decision presented some obstacles.
-Coastal Mexico is an endangered turtle habitat, so to be granted permission to set up the Greek encampment and build boats on the large stretch of beach the film crew implemented their own turtle incubation nursery, thus releasing a multitude of turtles while on location in Mexico!
-They also did not have an accurate idea of the physical conditions of that particular beach.
-As it turned out that beach was very erratic and one morning about 100 feet of beach had washed away overnight, leaving Greek ships teetering precariously on the edge of the bank with the missing sand.Super Grover
+Trivia: Due to the political situation in Iraq, the location for scale shots was moved from Morocco to Mexico, an ideal alternate choice with its broad beach.
+However, the rushed decision presented some obstacles.
+Coastal Mexico is an endangered turtle habitat, so to be granted permission to set up the Greek encampment and build boats on the large stretch of beach, the film crew implemented their own turtle incubation nursery, releasing a multitude of turtles while on location in Mexico.
+They also did not have an accurate idea of the physical conditions of that particular beach - it was unstable and 100 feet of beach washed away overnight, leaving Greek ships teetering precariously on the edge of the bank with the missing sand.Super Grover

 Trivia: Adrian Brody insisted on learning to play the piano himself because he detested the idea of him being in a long shot pretending to play the instrument and then the camera showing someone else's hands on a close up shot actually playing.
 He said he hated that, not just for him, but on any other film that had such a scene.
 So he went and took lessons, practicing for hours on end.Allister Cooper, 2011

 Trivia: Virtually all of the extras who play soldiers in the film were members of Civil War Re-enactor groups who not only freely donated their time but also supplied their own uniforms and equipment.
 This ensued that the film-makers did not have pay for their own extras and that they could stage the massive battle scenes without blowing the budget.

 Trivia: R. Lee Ermey actually wrote all of Gunny Hartman's dialog himself.
 Ermey was involved in a serious car accident right before shooting, so Kubrick invited Ermey to come stay at his house in England to recover.
 While recovering Ermey read the script over and over, and he remarked that the Drill Instructor's dialog that was in the script was obviously the work of a screenwriter with a cliche imagination who obviously had no idea what boot camp was really like.
 So Kubrick allowed Ermey to re-write all of the dialog himself.RJR99SS

 Trivia: In scene 32, Katsumoto and Algren ride through the line of troops and as Algren dismounts, his horse kicks out at the soldier to the right of the camera and hits him in the groin.
 The soldier bends over with the impact, backs up, then bravely straightens up again as the scene continues.
 (01:53:55)

 Trivia: According to veterans of the actual event, when the Rangers got the go-ahead for the mission and were getting their gear ready, "Welcome to the Jungle" by Guns N Roses was playing on the base's loudspeakers.
 There were some half-serious comments among the men about the appropriateness of this song.
 However, the film's producers failed to secure the rights to use "Welcome to the Jungle," so they substituted Faith No More's "Falling to Pieces"--which is perhaps thematically in line with what happened on the raid.
 (00:27:28)rbryant73